-What to expect from New Zealand weather in April
+What to pack for New Zealand in April (weather + travel tips)

 Crisp sunny days mean April is an excellent month for hiking and other outdoor activities.